 Site Description

 Terminal 25 (T-25) South is on the southeast bank of the East Waterway at 2917 East Marginal Way South in Seattle, Washington.
 T-25 South includes approximately 5 acres of upland area and 5 acres of submerged and intertidal areas.
 The in-water portion of the site contains a derelict pier structure with creosote pilings.
-The Port currently leases the portions of the upland T-25 South to various tenants who use the area for equipment and material laydown, light industrial activity, and truck parking.
+On behalf of the Port, the Northwest Seaport Alliance currently leases portions of the upland T-25 South to various tenants who use the area for equipment and material laydown, light industrial activity, and truck parking.

 Site History

-T-25 South industrial use dates to the original filling of the intertidal lands in the early 1900s, when the Duwamish River was reconfigured to the current channel location.
+Prior to the channelization of the Duwamish River in the 1900s, the land occupied by present-day T-25, was part of the Elliott Bay tide flats.
+During channelization, the flats were filled with various materials including dredged soils.
 The Port acquired the site in 1913.
 The site was used for cold storage, logging facilities, and as a sawmill during the early 20th century.
 The sawmill was removed to allow for lumber storage and automobile staging in the early 1960s.
 During the 1980s, it was used for cold storage, seafood processing, and shipping operations.
 Most structures and buildings at the site were demolished in the 1990s.

 (Existing conditions at Terminal 25 South site.)